Eloy Alberto Santiago: Bishop

 On 24 February 2025, Santiago was appointed by Pope Francis as bishop of the diocese of San Cristóbal de La Laguna.
 His inauguration as Bishop of San Cristóbal de La Laguna took place on 1 May in the cathedral of La Laguna.
 Eloy Santiago thus becomes the third Canarian to govern the Nivariense diocese, following Domingo Pérez Cáceres (1947-1961) and Bernardo Álvarez Afonso (2005-2024).

 He was consecrated by the Apostolic Nuncio to the European Union, Monsignor Bernardito Auza.
 He took canonical possession on the same day as his ordination in a grand religious ceremony attended by more than 1,200 people inside the cathedral, as well as two nuncios from Spain and Portugal respectively, 14 bishops, and more than 250 priests.
 The ceremony was initially to be presided over by Lithuanian Cardinal Rolandas Makrickas, coadjutor archpriest of the Basilica of Santa Maria Maggiore in Rome, although the death of Pope Francis made it impossible for him to attend.

 He celebrated his first Eucharist as bishop the day after his episcopal ordination in the Basilica of Our Lady of Candelaria, the shrine of the patron saint of the Canary Islands.

+On June 12, 2026, Bishop Santiago received Pope Leo XIV in his diocese during his visit to Tenerife as part of his apostolic journey to Spain.
+It was the first and only papal visit to the Canary archipelago.